jlvdb/TheliWrapper/README.md

 ## Usage

-For a detailed description and an usage demonstration, refere to the projects [Wiki-page](https://github.com/jlvdb/TheliWrapper/wiki).
+For a detailed description and an usage demonstration, refere to the project's [Wiki-page](https://github.com/jlvdb/TheliWrapper/wiki).